Propane Tanks

 Other Tanks

-Refrigerant gas, welding tanks, and medical cylinders should be disposed of or recycled through the company it was purchased or received from.
+Refrigerant gas, welding tanks, and medical cylinders should be disposed of or recycled through the company where it was purchased or received.
 Learn more about helium and oxygen tanks.

 Local businesses that recycle tanks and other gas cylinders include Airgas.
 Contact the location closest to you.
 You may also be able to recycle empty tanks at a scrap metal yard.